 Two evening meetings are held during the school year for general and specific information about student progress and planning.
 Middle School Parents' Night for both seventh and eighth grade parents is held in the fall.
 6th Grade Parents' Night for middle school planning is held in early spring.
-A series of parent coffees will be scheduled throughout the year.
-Parent-teacher conferences are held after the first progress report is issued.
-Conference dates are listed in the calendar and information on scheduling will be posted on the website.
+Parent-teacher conferences are held after the first trimester mid-point.
+Conference dates are listed in the calendar and information on scheduling will be emailed to parents.
 Additional parent teacher conferences may also be scheduled on an individual basis through the school counselors.
 Most of the written work done by your children for their English classes is kept in individual writing folders.
 These will be explained to you during the Parents' Night in the fall.
 Parents are invited to make appointments to come to the school to view the folders during the year.
-Those parents whose schedules make this difficult can request photocopies of sample papers by writing a note to the English teacher.
+Those parents whose schedules make this difficult can request photocopies of